Third-Party Tested ≥98% HPLC Purity — USA Shipped

 Key Facts

-VIP is a cognitive research peptide.
-Neuropeptide for cognitive focus and neuroprotection research.
+VIP is a neuropeptides research peptide.
+Neuropeptide for cognition and neuroprotection research.
 It is supplied as a lyophilized powder for laboratory and in-vitro research use only — not for human consumption.

 Form Lyophilized powder